OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 > **Note:** These steps assume that the application created in Exercise 1 is named **teams-app-1**.
 Paths listed in this section are relative to the **src/app/** folder in the generated application.

+1. In Visual Studio Code, open the folder containing the **teams-tab1** solution from Exercise 1.

 1. Open the file **scripts/teamsApp1Tab/teamsApp1TabConfig.tsx**.

 1. At the top of the file is an `import` statement with several components from `msteams-ui-components-react`.
 Add `Dropdown` to the list of components.

 1. Locate the `ITeamsApp1TabConfigState` class.
 Rename the `value` property to `selectedConfiguration`.

     ```typescript